-- Optional problems: Some homework assignments will include optional problems, marked by \.
-Later, if you ask the instructors for a recommendation or express interest in working on a research project with them, they will definitely check how well you did on the optional problems. - Collaboration and Honesty Policy: Collaboration on homework problems, except for optional problems, is permitted.
+- Optional problems: Some homework assignments will include optional problems, marked by .
+Later, if you ask the instructors for a recommendation or express interest in working on a research project with them or apply to be a course assistant or a teaching assistant for CS 237, they will definitely check how well you did on the optional problems. - Collaboration and Honesty Policy: Collaboration on homework problems, except for optional problems, is permitted.
 No collaboration whatsoever is permitted on optional problems and exams.
 You must read and sign Collaboration and Honesty Policy.
 Please keep one copy of the handout for your records.